 Navigational menu: at the bottom of the ordering screen are the main navigational buttons.
 Each of these buttons brings the user to another ordering screen or view:

-- Register: Tapping the Register tab brings the user to the Order screen - the main ordering view for processing an order.
-By default, users are automatically brought to the Order screen after logging in from the Home screen.
-The Order screen is the component discussed in this tutorial.
+- Register: Tapping the Register tab brings the user to the Register screen, the main ordering view for processing an order.
+By default, users are automatically brought to the Register screen after logging in from the Home screen.
+The Register screen is the primary topic of this article.

 - Tables: Tapping the Tables tab brings the user to the Floor plan (or Tables screen) so they can open an order by table, or access a visual overview of open orders.
 For more information, see Understanding the Tables screen.

-- Orders: Tapping the Orders tab brings the user to the Orders list.
-The Orders list is an overview of all open accounts on the POS (including tables, delivery and takeaway).
-For more information, see Understanding the Orders list.
+- Orders: Tapping the Orders tab brings the user to the Orders management screen.
+The Order management screen is an overview of all open accounts on the POS (including tables, delivery and takeaway).
+For more information, see Understanding the Order management screen.

 - Customers: Tapping the Customers tab brings the user to the Customers screen.
 Use the Customer screen for creating a customer profile or adding a customer to an order.
 For more information, see About customers.